 - pinch of thyme

-- Place Ackee in pot of water and boil for 30 mins.
+- Place ackee in pot of water and boil for 30 minutes.
 Drain, cover, and put aside.

 - Remove any bones from the fish.

-- In a small pot or frying pan, sauté chopped onions and sweet peppers.
+- In a small pot or frying pan, sauté chopped onions, garlic, thyme and sweet peppers in the oil.

 - Add saltfish and the ackees.

 - Sauté together for 6-8 minutes.

 - Serve as a side dish, on toast, in a wrap, or over salad.

 - Category: Side Dish

 Keywords: salt fish, ackee fruit, ackee and saltfish, ackee fruit and saltfish